 This banner will be continually updated with the most current COVID-19 related rules and modifications to City government operations enacted under the local State of Emergency.
 As the situation evolves, please reference this location for the most current City of Hood River information.

 The City is focused on doing everything possible to slow the spread of COVID-19.
 We’re continuing to serve our community and provide essential services to the people of Hood River.
 Essential services are our highest priority.

 • All utilities and other services will continue regardless of a customer’s ability to make payment.

 • Anyone unable to make a payment due to the virus or office closures can defer through the end of the state of emergency, plus 60 days, with no penalty, interest or charges.

-• Highly visited parks are closed as posted at each location.
-Park closures will be continually modified if use levels violate physical distancing guidelines.
+• Park closures will be continually modified if use levels violate physical distancing guidelines.
 Please observe posted signs.
 Trails are generally open but please be mindful of keeping physical distance and look for any postings.

-• CLOSED in Hood River: Waterfront Park (including beach and water access), Children’s Park and the Event Site will remain closed until further notice.
+• CLOSED in Hood River: Playgrounds at Waterfront Park and Children's Park remain closed.

-• Neighborhood Parks Open in Hood River: Jackson Park, Wilson Park, Mann Park, Tsuruta Park, Culbertson Park, Library Park, Morrison Park, Marina Park and Marina Green, Overlook Memorial Park, Hazelview Park, Rotary Skate Park, Frog Beach, the Hook, and the Spit.
+• Parks Open in Hood River: Waterfront Park, Jackson Park, Wilson Park, Mann Park, Tsuruta Park, Culbertson Park, Library Park, Morrison Park, Marina Park and Marina Green, Overlook Memorial Park, Hazelview Park, Rotary Skate Park, Frog Beach, the Hook, and the Spit.
 Neighborhood park playgrounds are open according to signage.

 • Sign up for City emails to stay informed.